 - (a) Standing Committees.
-Unless otherwise stated in the provisions creating a committee, the size of the Standing Committees shall be determined by the President, and each member shall serve until the adjournment of the Annual Meeting or until a new committee is appointed. - (b) Special Committees, Task Forces or Other Work Groups.
-The size of each Special Committee, Task Force or Other Work Group shall be set forth in the resolution creating such Special Committee, and each member shall serve until the adjournment of the Annual Meeting following his or her appointment or until a new committee is appointed.
+Unless otherwise stated in the provisions creating a committee, the size of the Standing Committees shall be determined by the President, and each member shall serve until the adjournment of the Annual Meeting or until a new committee is appointed. - (b) Special Committees, Task Forces, or Other Work Groups.
+The size of each Special Committee, Task Force, or Other Work Group shall be set forth in the resolution creating such Special Committee, and each member shall serve until the adjournment of the Annual Meeting following his or her appointment or until a new committee is appointed.

-Special Committees, task forces or other work groups, created or extended by the President, or created by resolution of the Association or the Board of Governors, defining the powers and duties of such committees, to investigate and study matters relating to specific purposes, business and objects of the Association of an immediate and non-recurring character.
-The life of any Special Committee shall continue until the end of the next annual meeting following its creation unless continued by vote of the Association or the Board of Governors.
+Special Committees, task forces, or other work groups, created or extended by the President, or created by resolution of the Association or the Board of Governors, defining the powers and duties of such committees, to investigate and study matters relating to specific purposes, business, and objects of the Association of an immediate and non-recurring character.
+Chairs of these groups should provide regular updates on their work to the Board of Governors.